 In 2017, I was named an Affordable Learning Ambassador for OhioLINK’s new Affordable Learning Ohio initiative.
 Along with five other colleagues, I received training through the Open Textbook Network and helped facilitate several state-wide OTN workshops for OhioLINK.
-Since that time, I have also given presentations about open textbooks to faculty and librarians at seven institutions and events.
+Since that time, I have also given presentations about open textbooks to faculty and librarians at eight institutions and events.
 Each of these presentations was developed in close collaboration with a librarian or instructional designer at the institution and customized to the specific audience.

 New Members Roundtable

 In 2019 I was invited as a speaker for NMRT’s President’s Program about mentoring at ALA Annual.
 At the event, I spoke about the practices of good mentors and mentees, and I provided a list of relevant resources for attendees.
 I was also invited as a panelist for the NMRT Membership, Networking, and Committee Interest Meeting at the ALA Midwinter meeting in 2016 where I spoke about how to improve one’s professional development as a new librarian.

 - “How to Establish a Meaningful, Productive Mentoring Relationship” LLAMA Webinar, 2019